nicopace/owsd-tiny/README.md

 ## Overview
 - uses web sockets to accept RPC calls in JSON-RPC
-- intended as web back-end for ~~Inteno JUCI Web UI on OpenWrt based platform~~
+- intended as web back-end for ~~Inteno JUCI Web UI on OpenWrt based platform~~ experiments :)
 - RPCs are routed to local IPC bus objects on ubus
 - supports receiving events in addition to issuing method calls
 - uses ubus session object to perform access control